The 3 Signs You Are Falling Out Of Love With Your Partner

 Be careful with how you judge people — even when they are the ones closest to your heart.
 You may think you know what they’re going through, but most often, it turns out not to be the case.
 With that being said, people do change.
 And because love is the summation of all the things we know and love about an individual, when certain things about said individual change, the love is bound to fade.
 But again… people change.

-3. Your love for your partner changes, but he or she doesn’t.
+3. Your love for your partner changes, but they don’t.
 You just finally understand who your partner truly is.

 With time, you can get to know someone on a very intimate level.
 No matter the persona one tries to emulate, one’s true self always manages to seep through in the end.
 Maybe it’s not that you’re falling out of love with the person that you have come to love.
 Maybe it’s that you’ve come to realize the person you’ve loved all this time, never existed to begin with.